 Back Bay Passive House

-2015 - First Passive house project in Back Bay Boston.
-The deep energy retrofit deployed non foam based, vapor open assemblies sensitive to 19th masonry brown stone construction.
-The design incorporated a new 4th story penthouse using first known application of a PH Fire Wall in MA, new state of the art building and automation systems, continuous fresh air, and contemporary interior finishes.
+2015 - First passive house project in Back Bay Boston.
+The deep energy retrofit deployed non foam-based, vapor open assemblies, sensitive to 19th masonry brownstone construction.
+The design and construction incorporated a new 5th story penthouse using the first known application of a thermally broken passive fire wall in MA, new state of the art building and automation systems, continuous fresh air, and contemporary interior finishes.

 Cambridge Net Positive Passive House